demipapazoglou/Secure-Programming-Group-Assignment/README.txt

 CONTRIBUTIONS
 ===============================================================================

 Pull requests, suggestions, and bug reports are welcome.
-For significant contributions, please open an issue first to discuss your ideas.
+For significant contributions, please open an issue first to discuss the changes.

 ===============================================================================
 ACKNOWLEDGEMENTS
 ===============================================================================

-This project was developed solely for academic purposes as part of COMP SCI 3307 and is not intended for production or commercial deployment.
+This project was developed solely for academic purposes and is not intended for production or commercial deployment.